Federal Direct Loans

 Loan Application Process

-2. If the loan is approved, the lender sends the college an electronic certification request once the lender has received all required information from the borrower and /or co-signer.
+• If the loan is approved, the lender sends the college an electronic certification request once the lender has received all required information from the borrower and/or co-signer.

-3. Once received, the loan is applied to the student’s account as pending until funds are electronically transferred by the lender to the college.
+• Once received, the loan is applied to the student’s account as pending until funds are electronically transferred from the lender to the college.

 We are providing this to you but you should be supplied with one to complete during your application process with the lender.